 Kate Taylor reports the following at the NY Times Art Beat blog.

-Zahi Hawass, Egypt’s powerful and controversial antiquities chief, resigned on Thursday along with the prime minister, after posting on his Web site for the first time a list of dozens of sites that have been looted since the beginning of the uprising that led to the fall of President Hosni Mubarak.
+Zahi Hawass, Egypt’s powerful and controversial antiquities chief, resigned on Thursday along with the prime minister, after posting on his Web site for the first time a list of dozens of sites that have been looted since the beginning of the uprising that led to the fall of President Hosni Mubarak.“The world cannot sit by and permit unchecked anarchy to jeopardize the cultural heritage of one

 Among the places Mr. Hawass named as having been looted were the Metropolitan Museum of Art’s storerooms at its excavation site in Dahshur, south of Cairo.
 In a statement the Met’s director, Thomas P. Campbell, described that incident as having taken place several weeks ago.
 Mr. Campbell expressed alarm about continuing looting, calling it “a grave and tragic emergency.”
 In a statement, which was issued before Mr. Hawass’s resignation was confirmed, he said: